TomPace101/nanopore_diffusion/notes.md

 What about multiple criteria?
 Should it be a list of criteria statements?

 _TODO_ units analysis as described below, to get an appropriate value of beta.
+May want to increase the strength of the interaction (which would be like turning up beta).
 Then re-run, then generate the figure.

 _ISSUE_ doit tasks can't generate meshes when there are no models